google-research/deduplicate-text-datasets/README.md

-## A full end-to-end deduplication example
+## A full end-to-end dataset deduplication example

 Okay so maybe you don't like reading.
 You skpped the entire section above.
 (Honestly I don't blame you.)
 You just want it to run.
 Then just do this